kirameki-php/database/README.md

 still not perfect because the system timezone is not always the same as the PHP's and `date_default_timezone_set()` does not affect the timezone for SQLite.

+## SUM() function

+MySQL will return the sum as DECIMAL represented as string.
+This is because SUM can be larger than PHP's integer limit.
+In SQLite the sum is returned as an integer/float and will return an error if integer overflows.

+> [!NOTE]
+> On a related note, SUM will return NULL if no rows are found.
+This is the same for all databases.

 ## License

 This is an open-sourced software licensed under the [MIT License](LICENSE).